scala/docs.scala-lang/_tour/basics.md

 There are some other differences, but for now, you can think of them as something similar to functions.

-Methods can have multi-line expressions as well.
+Methods can have multi-line expressions as well:

 {% scalafiddle %}
 ```tut